 Uber and Lyft are two of the most popular "rideshare" or car-hire services.
 But how does automobile insurance work when you drive for Uber or Lyft?
 Whose insurance will cover a car accident that occurs when the driver has the app on and is waiting for a ride request, has accepted a trip and is on the way to the pick-up, or is driving a passenger?
 Does the driver's carrier step up, or the company's, or both?
 Do the answers vary depending on whether there's injury or just property damage?
 Do the answers vary by state?
 And who would an injured Uber or Lyft passenger make a claim against?
 Read on to get the answers.

 Uber and Lyft are "rideshare" services that compete with taxis and more traditional car transport services.
-Uber and lift don’t own or operate cars, and do not treat the drivers as employees.
-Uber and Lyft treat the drivers as independent contractors (although this classification has been challenged many times in court), who drive their own vehicles to pick up and drop off customers.
-This classification is critical to the companies’ avoiding responsibility for accidents or damage that happen when drivers are working: Independent contractors are normally responsible for the results of their own negligence, whereas an employer usually covers the consequences of an employee’s carelessness.
-By classifying drivers as independent contractors, the companies have thus far avoided employer liability for car accidents.
+Uber and Lyft don't own or operate cars, and go to great lengths to not treat drivers as employees; they prefer to treat them as independent contractors.
+This classification is critical to the companies' avoiding responsibility for accidents or damage that happen when drivers are working: Independent contractors are normally responsible for the results of their own negligence, whereas an employer usually covers the consequences of an employee's carelessness.
+(Learn more about employer liability for car accidents.)